aryan-t22/FunctionApp/README.md

 and modified for the purposes of this project.
 - The Phase 2 Persistence was heavily inspired by the provided CPSC 210 JsonSerializationDemo app, with its read write features adjusted for the FunctionApp.

+## *Instructions for Grader:*
+*To use the program:*

+- To view the worklist and functions inside, select the "View your Worklist" button.
+- To add a function to the worklist, select the "Add a basic function to your worklist" button.
+- To make more complicated functions, select the "Make more complicated functions" button.
+- To remove functions from the worklist, select the "Remove functions from your worklist" button.
+- To analyze the functions in the worklist, select the "Analyze (evaluate, integrate etc.) the function in your worklist" button.
+- To save your current worklist and settings, select the "Save your current worklist and settings" button.
+- To load the previous worklist and settings, select the "Load the previously saved worklist and settings" button.
+- To view or change settings, select the "View or change settings" option.

+An image can be found at the start menu when the GUI is first run.
+The image is of a function that is continuous but nowhere differentiable.

+*Additional information:*
+The GUI is set up so that any invalid inputs are handled by default:
+- For most function parameters, these are 0 (for example inputting abc as the coefficient in a polynomial produces 0).
+- For integration, if any invalid parameters are entered for the interval, I default to outputting the integral of the function on the interval [-1,1].
+- For Fourier Series, if invalid inputs are entered, I default to computing the first 3 terms of the full fourier series on [-1,1].
+- In general, I do try and account for negative inputs when and where it can be done.
+So if a user enters -3 for the degree of a polynomial, this gets corrected to 3, as degree is normally understood to be positive.
+This was done to help users in the case of typos.